-Optimizing your baby’s development is something we all want to do for our babies.
-But how and where do you start?
-It’s probably hard to imagine now, but what we do to enhance development in the early days holds the key to raising a happy, well-adjusted child who succeeds in the classroom or on the sports field, stage and beyond.
+As parents, we all want to optimize our baby’s development.
+Research has shown us that what we do to enhance development in the early days, holds the key to raising a happy, well-adjusted child who succeeds in the classroom, on the sports field, stage and beyond.

-Right now, you’re probably sleep deprived and navigating the dozens of changes that come with caring for a baby.
-The good news is that you don’t have to feel additional pressure or guilt for not knowing exactly how to help your child reach their full potential.
-Use these insights and tips to help you make optimising your baby’s development part of your everyday routine.
+Right now, you’re probably sleep deprived and navigating the dozens of changes that come with a new baby.
+The good news is that you don’t have to feel added pressure or guilt for not knowing exactly how to help your child reach their full potential.
+Use these insights and tips to help you make optimizing your baby’s development part of your everyday routine.

-By the time your baby is born, they’ve come a long way from a single egg and sperm to a cluster of cells that has grown in a fertile environment for 9 months.
-What you ate, drank and felt in your pregnancy will contribute to the potential of this little life, but is it the next three years that will have the most dramatic effect on your child’s physical, mental and emotional aptitudes in life.
+By the time your baby is born, they’ve come a long way from the cluster of cells that has grown in a fertile environment for 9 months.
+What you ate, drank and felt in your pregnancy will contribute to the potential of this little life.
+But is it the next three years that will have the most significant impact on your child’s physical, mental and emotional aptitudes in life.

 The key to optimizing your baby’s development

-The question of what determines developmental outcomes more: nature or nurture, is a hot topic when it comes to childrearing.
-Some theorists believe that a baby’s genetic potential has the biggest influence on the way they develop.
+The question of what determines developmental outcomes more – nature or nurture – is a hot topic.
+Some believe that a baby’s genetic potential has the biggest influence on the way they develop.
 In other words, their genes dictate whether your baby will develop sporting or academic success.

-On the other hand, nurture theories propose that a baby’s genetic potential or nature has less of an effect on their potential than the family they are born into and the quality of the activities and interactions they have.
+On the other hand, nurture theories suggest that a baby’s genes has less of an effect on their potential than the family they are born into and the quality of the activities and interactions they have.
 In short, babies who have enriched environments will have enhanced development.

-But current research shows that even more important than genes or enriched environments, development is shaped by the quality of the daily interactions.
+But current research shows us that the quality of daily interactions is even more important than genes or enriched environments.
 What does that mean?
-It means that your baby could have the genetic potential for academic brilliance plus attend an enriching daycare program but if their early interactions are not nurturing, they will never reach their full potential.
+It means that your baby could have the genetic potential for academic brilliance and attend an enriching daycare program but if their early interactions are not nurturing, they will never reach their full potential.